cdmoro/literature-clock/README.md

 Translations

-All translations were made from the original CSV English file, sometimes the translations are not accurate (I used Google Translate, yes, I know), but it's fine, this is something that can be fixed easily, just one quote at a time. :)
+All translations were made from the original CSV English file, sometimes the translations are not accurate (I used Google Translate, yes, I know), but it's fine, this is something that can be fixed easily, just one quote at a time. :) So far, these are the times that don't have quotes:

-We are still looking for phrases for the next few minutes:

 - 06:07
 - 06:18